 - Request a copy of the LTD policy from your employer and read through it carefully to ensure you understand what it says.
-You can enlist the help of an Oregon long term disability insurance attorney if the language is confusing.
+You can enlist the help of a long term disability insurance attorney if the language is confusing.
 We will make sure your injury is a qualifying disability on the plan.

 - Talk to your doctor about the injury you sustained in detail.
 Tell them all the symptoms you’re experiencing and the specific tasks you’re unable to perform at work.
 Your doctor will need to write a statement for you to submit to the insurance adjuster.
 The statement must include the disease or injury you have, what bodily functions it affects, and how it inhibits your ability to do your job.